Jawad-maitlo/File-System-Navigator-/README.md

-# 📁 JIMSA File System Navigator
+# 📁 Core File System Navigator

 A JavaFX application that simulates a hierarchical file system, serving as a practical demonstration of fundamental Data Structures and Algorithms (DSA) principles.
 This project models file system operations, navigation, and searching using Trees, Stacks, BFS, and DFS.